China–Venezuela relations: Infrastructure, tech, and industry

-Further trade agreements worth $12bn were signed in February 2009, and Venezuela's first cell phone Vergatario factory, built with Chinese support, was inaugurated.

 In 2009, China entered into a partnership with Venezuela to launch a railway company in Venezuela which will be 40% controlled by the China Railways Engineering Corporation (CREC) and the remainder by Venezuela.

 In 2012, Chang Zhenming (常振明), president of CITIC group, signed a number of mining contracts, for the research and exploration of iron, gold, bauxite, torio (potential as nuclear fuel), etc. reserves in Venezuela.

 In September 2013, China decided to lend $50bn over 5 years to finance 201 housing projects in Venezuela.

 In 2016, during Nicolás Maduro's presidency and the worsening of the Venezuelan crisis, the government launched the Local Committees for Supply and Production (CLAP) program to distribute subsidized food packages and hired Soltein SA de CV, a company based in Mexico, to design an online platform to track them.
 Wanting to learn further about beneficiaries, the government asked ZTE help to develop QR codes for the "homeland cards".
 ZTE developed the codes at a cost of less than $3 per account, and the government printed the cards, linking them to the Soltein database.

 In 2017 China has also launched a communication satellite Venesat-1 for Venezuela.
 They also a signed a deal with Orinico to update the mining map of Venezuela.

 China plans to build a thorium plant by 2020.